 Understanding that all solutes have a different transport mechanisms which are a combination of diffusion, non-lymphatic and lymphatic convection, it is also necessary to see how well the 9 models fit each individual solute concentration.
 As expected, urea and creatinine, being small solutes, are predicted well (RMSE < 10) by 8 models with the exception of model 6 (figure 4).
 However, sodium is often hindered from diffusion into the peritoneal membrane due to its association with negatively charged ions.
 As the water rushes into the peritoneal cavity at the start of the treatment (high osmotic gradient from glucose), there is a dilution of the sodium concentration, which explains the dip usually seen in sodium dialysate concentration, a phenomenon otherwise known as ‘sodium sieving’.
 This could not be captured well by models 1-6.
 Glucose, the osmotic agent, is highly diffusible.
 While this behavior is captured well by low sieving models (i.e. models 1, 3, 4 and 5), models which incorporate high rates of sieving and lymphatics (such as models 2 and 6) resulted in poor fits.

-Figure 4: RMSE per solute for all datasets for a split of 7:4 (trainingtest set 1st session and test set 2nd session).
+Figure 4: RMSE per solute for all datasets for a split of 7:4 (training, test set 1st session and test set 2nd session).
 The different test sessions shown here are explained in Figure 2.
 Each model was run for 3 different iteration to get a mean and standard deviation.

 Overall model validation